dan1elhughes/jsmr/README.md

 _JavaScript MapReduce_

 JSMR is a JavaScript system for processing big data on distributed systems.
 It automatically parallelizes MapReduce problems, with load balancing across all nodes in the system, and uses purely in-memory storage for low latency.
 It also contains a distributed key-value store for spreading the storage load across all nodes in the system.
 It offers a near linear performance improvement as hardware is added.
-It is a rapidly installable system for one-off distributed processing on standard desktop hardware.
+It is a rapidly installable system for one-off distributed processing tasks on standard desktop hardware.
 It requires little to no configuration, is applicable to a wide range of problems within the MapReduce paradigm, and scales effectively.

 * **Declarative:** JSMR handles the details of how data is communicated and balanced between nodes.
 You only need to write the application code and set the controller IP address.
 * **Scalable:** Each worker contains its own load balancer, to request the correct amount of data for its own processing capability.
 More powerful machines will scale up faster to process data faster as the application runs.